1929 Auckland Rugby League season: Round 1

 During the season Craddock Dufty who had starred for Auckland and New Zealand for several seasons fell out with the Newton club and asked for a transfer to Ellerslie.
 The Management Committee eventually granted the transfer.In the match between Newton and Marist Roy Hardgrave was concussed and had to leave the field.
 G Rhodes was also concussed later in the match and was taken to the hospital.
-For City in their match with Kingsland McLaughlin broke his nose and had to leave for treatment.
+For City in their match with Kingsland, William McLaughlin broke his nose and had to leave for treatment.
 Cyril Brimble had moved to Newton from the Manukau rugby club.
-His younger brother Ted Brimble would follow in the following season.
+Cyril moved to Canterbury where he played representative for that province and then after moving to Wellington did the same there before his untimely death in his 40s after a vehicle accident.
+His younger brother Ted Brimble would follow in the following season to Newton.
 And then in 1935 younger brother Wilfred would also join the ranks of Newton.
-Another brother Walter joined Manukau and he, Ted, and Wilfred, would all go on to represent New Zealand.
+Another brother Walter played for Manukau league club and all three (Walter, Ted, and Wilfred), would all go on to represent New Zealand.